There Will Be No Intermission

 There Will Be No Intermission is the third solo studio album by American musician Amanda Palmer.
 It was released on March 8, 2019, through Cooking Vinyl.
 It was crowdfunded through Patreon and recorded by Palmer in collaboration with John Congleton over the course of a month.
 It was supported by a 2019–2020 tour.
 The vinyl version of the album was released on March 29, 2019.

 Background

 Palmer stated that "Most of these songs were exercises in survival.
 This isn't really the record that I was planning to make.
 But loss and death kept happening in real-time, and these songs became my therapeutic arsenal of tools for making sense of it all."
 She also said that "The kind of stories that I'm sharing on this record—abortion, miscarriage, cancer, grief, the darker sides of parenthood—have been therapeutic and frightening to write."

+The cover art is allusive to Virgin Steele's 1985 album Noble Savage.

 Promotion

 The demos of "Bigger on the Inside" (originally featuring Zoë Keating), "The Thing About Things", "A Mother's Confession", "Machete", "Drowning in the Sound", and "Judy Blume" were all released as promotional singles on March 9, 2015, May 26, 2015, February 25, 2016, March 9, 2016, August 31, 2017, and February 12, 2018, respectively.
 "Judy Blume" and "Look Mummy, No Hands" were previously included on the 2013 live album An Evening with Neil Gaiman & Amanda Palmer.
 "Judy Blume" also received a music video on February 12, 2019.

 "The Ride" (originally released as a Patron-exclusive video on October 26, 2017) was previewed with a performance on NPR's All Things Considered on February 13, 2019.